Explicit Solutions in Isotropic Planar Elastostatics: Notation and preliminaries

-The divergence form, although compact, can be challenging to work with.
-Thus, it is common to recast the problem into an explicit second-order form, known as the Navier equation or the Navier-Cauchy equation:
+The divergence form, although concise, can be challenging to work with.
+Thus, it is common to rewrite~\eqref{eq:elasticityproblem} into an explicit second-order form, known as the Navier equation or the Navier-Cauchy equation:

-Here, $\nabla^2$ denotes the Laplacian, and the body force $\ff$ has been rewritten in terms of a specific force $\pmb{F}$ using the material density $\rho$.
-This conversion is carried out in the proof of Theorem~\ref{theorem:EquivalenceSimplyConnected} and will be needed to link the above problem with the Cauchy-Riemann problem.
+Here, $\nabla^2$ denotes the Laplacian, and the body force $\ff$ has been expressed in terms of a specific force $\pmb{F}$ using the material density $\rho$.
+This conversion is carried out in the proof of Theorem~\ref{theorem:EquivalenceSimplyConnected} and will be needed to link the above problem with the Neumann problem for the inhomogeneous Cauchy-Riemann equations.

-It is worth noting the relationship between the above equation and dynamical systems.
-This equation can be regarded as the steady-state equation for elastodynamics.
+It is worth noting the relationship between \eqref{eq:Navier} and the dynamical problem.
+The equation~\eqref{eq:Navier} can be regarded as the steady-state equation for elastodynamics.
 Adding the term $\rho\frac{\partial^2\uu}{\partial t^2}$ to the right-hand side yields the standard equation describing the dynamical behavior of elastic solids.
 Therefore, if the equation is separable, the results in this paper may facilitate the construction of dynamical solutions.

 Next, we recall the notation for the classical Wirtinger derivatives:

 For a planar set $E$, we denote by $\mathcal{C}(E;\CC)$ the space of continuous complex-valued functions defined on $E$.
 For a real number $\alpha$ such that $0 < \alpha < 1$, the notation $\mathcal{C}^\alpha(E;\CC)$ denotes the space of $\alpha$-Hölder continuous functions.
 These are functions $\psi$ that satisfy